ParaFEM/ParaFEM/parafem/src/umat/readme.txt

 DIRECTORY STRUCTURE

-Abaqus code samples and input decks from the Dunne and Pitrinic book Introduction to Computational Plasticity are in the subfolder:
+Abaqus code samples and input decks from the Dunne and Pitrinic book "Introduction to Computational Plasticity" are in the subfolder:

   /parafem/src/umat/dp

 UMAT code that is compatible with the ParaFEM library will be in the folder:

-  /parafem/src/umat
+  /parafem/src/umat/parafem

 AUTHOR

 louise.lever@manchester.ac.uk
+lee.margetts@manchester.ac.uk